break-free/github-agent/README.md

 }
 ```

-### Simple Usage
+# Simple Usage
 The `main.py` script installs any custom tools configured in the `custom_tools.py`.

 Within the `main.py` you can adjust the request(s) for the agent to complete.
-For example, to make 3 individual requests to the LLM to 1) Add a new Movie quote and separate any existing movie quotes with a newline, 2) Create a randomly named 5-letter feature branch, and 3) grab the latest commit hash from the 'main' branch, you could use the below:
+For example, to make 3 individual requests to the LLM to
+1. Add a new movie quote and separate any existing movie quotes with a newline
+2. Create a randomly named 5-letter feature branch
+3. Grab the latest commit hash from the 'main' branch

+You could use the below:

 ```
 requests = [